yukukotani/just-styled/README.md

 ### Nested Styles

-You can nest styles with selectors such as pseudo-classes.
+You can nest styles with selectors such as pseudo classes.

 ```tsx
 const StyledBox = styled("div", {